masa16/narray/README.md

-* New version of NArray is under development -> [Ruby/Numo::NArray](https://github.com/ruby-numo/narray)
+# This package is OLD version, maintenance only.
-* This package is old version, maintenance only.
+## New version is under development -> [Ruby/Numo::NArray](https://github.com/ruby-numo/narray)

 # Ruby/NArray